cockroachdb/docs/cockroachcloud/create-an-account.md

 Before you [create a {{ site.data.products.db }} cluster](create-your-cluster.html), you must first create a {{ site.data.products.db }} account.
 You can register for {{ site.data.products.db }} using a GitHub, Google, or Microsoft account or an email address and password.

-{% include cockroachcloud/prefer-sso.md %}
+## Choose an authentication method

+You may authenticate to {{ site.data.products.db }} console using an email and password, or with [Single Sign-on (SSO)](cloud-sso.html).
+The console supports SSO provided by Github, Google, and Microsoft.

+SSO provides security benefits.
+This includes not having to manage an additional credential, and perhaps most importantly, that SSO providers support multi-factor authentication (MFA).
+For best security, we recommend that all {{ site.data.products.db }} users authenticate with SSO, with MFA enabled.

 ## Register a new account

 To register a new account, navigate to the [{{ site.data.products.db }} registration page](https://cockroachlabs.cloud/signup?referralId=docs_create_account).

-### Choose an authentication method
-{{site.data.alerts.callout_info}}
-You may authenticate with Cockroach Cloud using an email and password, or with [Single Sign-on (SSO)](cloud-sso.html).
-Cockroach Cloud supports SSO provided by Github, Google, and Microsoft.

-Single-Sign on provides security benefits.
-This includes not having to manage an additional credential, and perhaps most importantly, that SSO providers support multi-factor authentication (MFA).
-For best security, we recommend that all Cockroach Cloud users authenticate with SSO, with MFA enabled.
-{{site.data.alerts.end}}

 <div class="filters clearfix">
   <button class="filter-button page-level" data-scope="github">Register with Single Sign-On (SSO)</button>